mxmilkiib/qmk_firmware/keyboards/thumbsup/rev10_rp2040_unibody_4x12/readme.md

 Note in this initial revision the thumb keys are swapped in error.
 I temporarily swapped them in info.json file.
 The next revision will put in the right spots.

+In v10 I made a mistake - connectors J1 and J28 to columns on the bottom PCB are oriented opposite to J20 and J24 on the middle PCB.
+That put columns for those four columns in the bottom plate in the reverse order.
+I compensated that in the matrix definition.
+No big deal, will leave it as is.